thelawati/RihalDE/README.md

   b.
 Loads data into the PostgreSQL database via ETL.

   c.
-Runs the Streamlit dashboard at http://localhost:8501
+Runs the Streamlit dashboard

 3. Access the Dashboard
 Open your browser and visit: